BobDenny/PythonRotatorSimulator/Rotator/README.txt

 ASCOM Alpaca Rotator Simulator in Python
 ----------------------------------------

-Version: 0.2 (10-Mar-2019)
+Version: 0.3 (12-Mar-2019 - caseless field and query string names)
 By: Bob Denny <rdenny@dc3.com>

-This ASCOM Alpaca Standard Rotator simulator will run on Python 3 (and maybe Python 2 as well).
+This ASCOM Alpaca Standard Rotator simulator will run on Python 3.6 or later (and probably some earlier Python 3s and probably on Python 2.7 as well).

 Installation and Test
 ---------------------

 (1) PRE-REQUISITES - The file requirements.txt lists the required Python packages and their versions.
 If you are on Windows and are using Visual Studio 2017 with Python support, requirements.txt is enough to have VS2017 build you a Python3 virtual environment under which you can not only run, but also develop, test, and debug with the Python visual debugger.
-The objective, though, is to have this Alpaca Rotator run on a Raspberry Pi or other lightweight platform that supports Python 3.
+The objective, though, is to have this Alpaca Rotator run on a Raspberry Pi or other lightweight platform that supports Python 3 or if you must try Python 2.7.

 So on the target device, use PIP (or whatever) to install the packages listed in requirements.txt.
 Some of them are dependencies so you may only need to install

 * Flask
-* flask-restplus
+* Flask-RESTPlus

 After doing these, look and see what else you might need to complete the packages in requirements.txt.
 Note that the file requirements.txt is not needed in production.
+It can be  used in Visual Studio 2.07 with Python to create a nice virtual environment with the required packages.

 (2) Create the Python application in a folder: Create a folder (e.g.) Rotator.
 Then copy the contents of the ZIP file (except requirements.txt and README.txt) into that folder.
 You should end up with